Lesar-UK/brother-print/README.md

-# brother-print for capacitor
+# brother-print for capacitor and ionic.

-Print to a Brother label printer via the Brother SDK using Capacitor.
+Print to a Brother label printer via the Brother SDK using Capacitor and Ionic.

+At the moment this plugin is a personal use plugin for my own requirements, but feel free to use.

+At present it is only compatible with QL-820NWB and QL-810W label printers.

 ## Install